Apple iPads, iPhones and Apps

 Next meeting: Sunday, 15th September.
 For further information see their website.

 Please note: the text in blue is a link!

 Just click on these links to access information.

-See below for links to interesting videos (in red)!
+See below for links to interesting sites and videos!

 Thinking about using Facebook but don’t know where to begin?